helmet33/algotheory/README.md

 Additionally:
 * I use the scrabble distribution of letters.
 This ensures that the most common letters in the English language occur more often then those rarely used.
 This means that there is a pool of 98 letters from which to generate the 9 letter selection.
 The inclusion of a weighted letters pool means that there is rarely a case of 3 letter words only.
 * I decided to make the implementation more like the game in that it returns when  the longest word or collection of words is found.
-If it finds 2 8 letter words it returns those words and stops searching for  smaller words.
+If it finds 2 * 8 letter words it returns those words and stops searching for  smaller words.

 ## Words list
 My words lists is in the files wordlist.txt and wordslistMoby.txt in the GitHub repository.
 I got my words list from the Linux Moby list from this  [website][2] and from a second year project in Data Structures and Algorithms.
 The Moby dictionary contains 354934 words and the wordlist dictionary contains 69905 words.
-Both dictionaries provide more words then the 3000 available at the Oxford English Dictionary site.
+Both dictionaries provide more words than the 3000 available at the Oxford English Dictionary site.

-## Initial approach
+## Approach
-I am familiar with the show Countdown and initially concentrated not on the rules but on simply finding permutations of given letters in a list of know words.
+I am familiar with the show Countdown and initially concentrated not on the rules but on simply finding permutations of given letters in a list of known words.
-I initially wanted to examine out the efficiency of some of the Python built in data structures and functions.
+I initially wanted to examine the efficiency of some of the Python built-in data structures and functions.
 Specifically I wanted to investigate the use of the Python native implementation of the Set data structure.
 If a set 𝐴 contains all known words and another smaller set 𝐵 contains all permutations of a given set of letters then then 𝐴 ∩ 𝐵 is the set containing permutations that are actual words.
 I initially used the itertools module to return the list of permutations for given input.
-This library is appears to be the de facto standard for doing work with iterators in Python.
+This library appears to be the de facto standard for doing work with iterators in Python.
 I was not content to just use it however, and researched the source code and method used by itertools' permutations module, which I discuss when referencing the iterToolsSource.py file below.

 Although the Set approach and itertools work I decided to research using combinations instead of permutations and this is the solution as implemented.
 I decided to sort words and store each word in a Dict with the hash of the sorted word as key and word added to a set as the value.
 Combinations were then sorted, hashed and checked against the dictionary.